 Do you read labels for products you purchase?
 Hair and skin products?
 Cleaning products?
 Packaged food?
 Have you ever looked up ingredients you didn’t recognize to find out what they are?
 What about labels for products or materials used in an artist’s studio?

 Merriam-Webster.com is my pal – I like to look up words I don’t know.
 Especially unfamiliar words on the labels of products I buy, including products or materials for my studio.

 So how can I determine what’s safe to use in creating my art?
 I read the labels – then look up any of the ingredients I don’t know.
 If the definition is complicated, I keep reading.
-Technical words can be a chemical process, or a string of Latin words can describe a non-toxic or organic substance that’s harmless.
-It can definitely become a run down a rabbit hole.
+Technical words can describe a chemical process, and a string of Latin words can refer a non-toxic or organic substance that’s harmless.
+This research can definitely turn into a run down a rabbit hole.
 But I always have the option to call or email a manufacturer and ask for clarification.

 Photo credit: Sincerely Media via Unsplash